$\pi$-Play: Multi-Agent Self-Play via Privileged Self-Distillation without External Data: Methods

-where $A_{i}= \frac{r_i^{e} - {\mathbb{E}_{j\in G}[r_j^{e}]}}{\mathbb{V}\text{ar}_{j\in G}[r_j^{e}]} $.
 The overall objective consists of two complementary components.
 The first term corresponds to group relative policy optimization (GRPO), which improves the student policy using outcome rewards derived from answer correctness (i.e., $r^{e}(q, o_i) = \mathbb{I}(o_i = o^{\star})$).
+The importance weight $w_{i,t}$ and normalized advantage $A_{i}$ are given by:

 By computing advantages from group statistics, GRPO reinforces successful rollouts while penalizing failed ones.
-The second term is a self-distillation objective, where the student policy is aligned with the teacher policy ${\pi_\psi^T}$ along the student’s rollout.
+The second term is a self-distillation objective, where the student policy is aligned with the teacher policy ${\pi_\psi^T}$ along student’s rollout.
 The distillation loss is defined as follows:

 The full formulation of the distillation loss is provided in Appendix~\ref{app:distillation_loss}.
 Since the teacher has access to privileged information in the form of the QCP, it can provide reliable token-level guidance.
 This dense supervision complements sparse outcome rewards through a favorable bias-variance trade-off \citep{SchulmanMLJA15,gu2016q}: outcome rewards are unbiased but high-variance, whereas teacher guidance may introduce modest bias while substantially reducing variance.
 Their combination enables more efficient credit assignment and faster policy improvement.